-- ¶ Then, the deacon, or the celebrant, puts the closed Book in its customary place (or he places the closed Book standing upright in the centre and back of the altar). - ¶ In a Liturgy for the Dead, candles and incense are not carried before the Book of the Holy Gospels, nor is the Book kissed.
+- ¶ Then, the deacon, or the celebrant, puts the closed Book in its customary place (or he places the closed Book standing upright in the centre and back of the altar). - ¶ In a Liturgy of the Dead, candles and incense are not carried before the Book of the Holy Gospels, nor is the Book kissed.
 And incense is not blessed, but may only be borne before the Book.

-Banns, Announcements & Sermon or Homily
+Banns, Announcements & Sermon or Homily 24

-¶ Then shall be declared unto the faithful what holy days, or fasting days, are in the week following to be observed; and notice shall be given of the Banns of Matrimony, and of other matters to be published.

-¶ At this time, after the Gospel, a Sermon may be given, during which, the faithful may sit (unless the bishop delivers it).
-Otherwise, remain standing for the Creed or the Litany.
-After the sermon, in early Rites (as still in the Eastern), the catechumens were dismissed with a blessing before the recitation of the Symbol of Faith, which they were forbidden to hear.
+- ¶ Then shall be declared unto the faithful what holy days, or fasting days, are in the week following to be observed; and notice shall be given of the Banns of Matrimony, and of other matters to be published. - ¶ At this time a Sermon may be given, during which, the faithful may sit (unless the bishop delivers it).
+But Note, That the sermon may be given at another place, at the discretion of the celebrant.